papes/plaintext-sports/README.md

 - Team schedules with game details
 - Today's MLB and NBA games with detailed statistics
 - Yesterday's MLB and NBA games with detailed statistics
+- League filtering for combined commands (MLB, NBA, or both)
 - Comprehensive game statistics including batting and pitching details for MLB
 - Player statistics for NBA games, ordered by away team followed by home team
 - Clear separation between MLB and NBA commands